securebitsorg/securebitsorg/README.md

 At the moment I support various projects behind the scenes in my free time, including:
 - Tor Project
 - OPNsense
-Furthermore, I run several Tor nodes to strengthen the Tor project.
+- I also run several Tor nodes to support the Tor project.

 ## Latest Blog Posts